backstage/backstage/.changeset/nice-pillows-poke.md

 '@backstage/plugin-stack-overflow': patch
 ---

-Migrate package to the new Backend system, the new module is distributed with a `/alpha` subpath.
+Migrate package to the new Frontend system, the new module is distributed with a `/alpha` subpath.